The Gay Divorcee (1934)

 Fun fact: “The Gay Divorce” was also the first show Fred was in without Adele.
 She retired in March 1932, and he opened in “The Gay Divorce” eight months later in November.
 After performing on Broadway for several months, he went to Hollywood to film Flying Down to Rio in the summer of 1933, before returning to “The Gay Divorce” for its London run.

 Another fun fact: Most sources claim that the title change from the play’s “Divorce” to the film’s “Divorcee” was due to the Production Code.
 The Hays Office was uncomfortable with the idea of a “gay divorce” (remember, gay means happy), but okay with the idea of a “gay divorcee.”
 Apparently, a divorce cannot be happy and lighthearted, but a divorcee sure can!
+(For more on the Production Code, read my post here.)

 Another fun fact qualifying the previous fun fact: In Astaire’s autobiography, he claims that the title was changed because RKO thought it was more “attractive-sounding” since it was “centered around a girl.”